 A unique collaboration

 This programme will teach you how to positively impact performance by managing the information that comes from multifaceted specialisms and by leading individuals effectively within a high performance environment.

-Through collaboration between Heriot-Watt’s School of Social Sciences and Oriam: Scotland's Sports Performance Centre, you will have the opportunity to learn from leading researchers and industry experts in sport, business management and psychology.
+Through collaboration between the Edinburgh Business School at Heriot-Watt University and Oriam: Scotland's Sports Performance Centre, you will have the opportunity to learn from leading researchers and industry experts in sport, business management and psychology.
 Successful managers, coaches and performance directors must develop skills in a range of disciplines to get the best out of their staff and athletes, which is why this Programme combines bespoke courses in sports performance management with options from business management and psychology.
 This unique structure allows those with an interest in managing sporting performance to benefit from a multifaceted programme of study.

 You will develop the skills to analyse and interpret performance data in sport and learn how to implement robust competitive strategies and tailored approaches to talent development.
 You will become well versed in the skills required for roles such as Head Coach, Performance Director or Head of Department in a successful sporting organisation.